Lartu/ldpl-std/README.md

 before the `DATA:` and `PROCEDURE:` sections.

-## Statements included in every briefcase
+## Statements included in each briefcase

-Every statement is documented in more detail in their own briefcase file.
+Every statement is documented in more detail within its own briefcase file.

 - **std-lists.ldpl** (`LIST` statements):
    - `DISPLAY LIST $`